nakocho/DatabaseAnalyzer/replit.md

 2. **Validation**: Flask validates file type and size constraints
 3. **Processing**:
    - CSV is parsed using Pandas
-   - Each record is validated using the validators module
+   - Each record is validated for DNI/NIE/CIF, email (if present), and phone numbers
-   - Results are compiled with statistics
+   - Results are compiled with statistics and error details
 4. **Output Generation**: Processed CSV is generated with validation results
 5. **Results Display**: Summary statistics and download link are presented